 The Fund maintains a \$75 million revolving line of credit, originally obtained by the Predecessor Fund through FRC Funding, which entered into the Loan Agreement with certain Lenders, State Bank as the administrative agent ("State Bank") and Cadence Business Finance (formerly known as Alostar Capital Finance), as Lead Arranger and Bookrunner, pursuant to which the Lenders agreed to provide the Predecessor Fund with a revolving line of credit (the "Credit Facility").
 The Loan Agreement was subsequently amended to add Cadence Bank, N.A. as the administrative agent following its merger with State Bank and Trust, and to add Hitachi Capital America Corp. to the Lenders.
 In October 2021, the Loan Agreement was further amended, as Hitachi Capital America Corp. was removed from the Loan Agreement and replaced by Georgia Banking Company ("GBC") as a Lender.
-The Loan Agreement was amended in June, 2022 to add Synovus Bank and Woodforest National Bank as Lenders.
-As of December 31, 2023, the Fund had drawn down \$54,997,713 from the Credit Facility and the maximum borrowing outstanding during the year ended December 31, 2023 was \$63,101,960.
+The Loan Agreement was amended in June 2022 to add Synovus Bank and Woodforest National Bank as Lenders.
+As of December 31, 2024, the Fund had drawn down \$41,583,286 from the Credit Facility and the maximum borrowing outstanding during the year ended December 31, 2024 was \$61,625,518.
 The Fund is charged an interest rate of 2.70% above the 1-month Term SOFR (Secured Overnight Financing Rate) plus 0.11448%.
 The Fund is charged a fee on the average daily unused balance of the Credit Facility of 0.40%.
-Pursuant to the terms of the Loan Agreement, the Borrowers granted to Cadence for the benefit of Cadence and GBC, a security interest and a lien in substantially all of FRC Funding's assets.
+Pursuant to the terms of the Loan Agreement, the Borrowers granted to Cadence for the benefit of the Lenders a security interest and a lien in substantially all of FRC Funding's assets.

-As of March 31, 2024, the Fund had 1,000 shares outstanding of 4.00% Series A Term Preferred Stock Due 2026 and 1,000 shares outstanding of 4.50% Series B Term Preferred Stock due 2025.
+As of March 31, 2025, the Fund had 1,000 shares outstanding of 4.00% Series A Term Preferred Stock Due 2026.